Optimally Biased Expertise: Conclusion

-Yet another assumption that may feel excessively strong in our analysis is the common knowledge of all agents' and the principal's prior beliefs.
-It may be more reasonable to assume that agents are strategic in presenting their viewpoints to the principal, as well as making inferences from the fact that they were chosen for the job.
-Such signaling concerns could yield an economically meaningful effect, yet we abstract from them completely in our paper.
-A more careful investigation is in order.
+An assumption that may feel excessively strong in our analysis is the common knowledge of all agents' and the principal's prior beliefs.
+On the one hand, agents' viewpoints may be private, and agents may be strategic in presenting them to the principal.
+On the other hand, an agent could be making inferences about the principal's belief about the problem she is facing from the fact that she chose him for the job.
+Such signaling concerns could yield an economically meaningful effect, yet they are omitted from our model and could present a promising direction for future work.